ja8mpi/react-mock-webshop/README.md

 # Getting Started

-After cloning the repository, open your terminal in the project's folder and run npm install.
+After cloning the repository, open your terminal in the project's folder and run ###'npm install'.

 ## Available Scripts